sf-wdi-37/breadth-first-search/solutions.md

 	*First of all, you'd want to output an array of nodes instead of just one node.
 We'll set up the output array to start out empty.
 Where we were returning a node before, we'd now just push it into the output array.
 Where we were returning null or None or nil, we can return the (still empty) output array.*

 	*To pick out nodes based on some data other than the key, we'd need some way to test whether each node had that characteristic.
 In JavaScript, we could pass our function a selectionFunction that returns true if the node should be selected and false if it shouldn't.
 (To see this strategy coded up, check out the "breadth first search all" methods from solutions.)*

+1. You run a website where users can assign creative names to colors.
+You store named colors as nodes in a self-balancing binary search tree, where the key of a node is the hex code of its color (for example: `#30af99`, `#c0ffee`).
+For a user's profile page, you'd like to show all the colors created by that user.
+How could you modify the binary search tree and a breadth-first search algorithm to find all the colors created by a particular given user?

+	*Modify the tree by storing user ids or names as part of each node's data.*

+	*For the algorithm, combine strategies from previous questions.
+Use the binary tree version (left and right children).
+Also, pick out a list of nodes based where the user information stored in the data matches the given user data.*